AATechCulture/Digi-Devils-Dillard-University-/README.md

 We used Python to create databases to store and retrieve login information

 #### API
-We used live chat to create a chat box with a chat bot and libre chat to translate the chat if need so attendants may understand people who speak a different language
+We used live chat to create a chat box with a chat bot and Text Translator on Rapid API by DEVISTY to translate the chat if need so attendants may understand people who speak a different language

 ### Documentation
 **https://docs.google.com/document/d/1OMthqRCMHsMdvASzX2P8JGTvbBpoa3pXBeIItEIlGaM/edit?usp=sharing**